 Jewish American Heritage Month

 In 2006, President George W. Bush established Jewish American Heritage Month by Presidential Proclamation to honor the achievements of Jewish Americans and their contributions to our nation’s history, culture, and society.
-Every year since then, we’ve celebrated Jewish American Heritage Month in May.
+Every year since then, we at LA County Library have celebrated Jewish American Heritage in Los Angeles and in the entire nation in May.